-"I completed my Oxford MSc degree in Water Science, Policy and Management with the aim of developing a career in the public policy and natural resource management sector, building on my previous experience in the private engineering sector.
-In 2010 I commenced work as an analyst for the NSW Government's independent Natural Resources Commission, providing advice on matters relating to natural resource management primarily at a state and regional scale.
-This work is both challenging and rewarding.
+"I completed my Oxford MSc degree in Water Science, Policy and Management with the aim of developing a career in the public policy and natural resource management sector.
+Since my return to Australia in 2010 I have been working for the NSW Government's independent Natural Resources Commission.
+Advising on natural resource management, including water management, at a state and regional scale is both challenging and rewarding.
 I am extremely grateful to the Oxford Australia Committee for providing me with the opportunity to study water resource management in an international context."

 2005-2006 Catherine Eakin, from Kempsey, New South Wales, graduated from the University of Sydney with a Bachelor of Arts and a Bachelor of Laws with First Class Honours in 2001.
-Catherine is now legal counsel at ASX.
+Catherine is now Senior Manager and Senior legal counsel at ASX.